- Introduction

 Fork and clone the data definitions repository

 Go to the data definition repository on GitHub and create your own fork of the repository and clone it.
+It's important that you make a fork as you don't have write access to the repository.

 Both of these steps are described in detail in the Fork a repo quickstart guide in the GitHub documentation.